XU Jialu, Professor

 Ashura LAM

-Assistant to President, Deputy Registrar of Academic Registry, Administration Director of Graduate School
+Assistant to President, Deputy Registrar of Academic Registry, Chief Strategic Development Officer

 After obtaining her Bachelor of Social Science (Hons) degree from The Chinese University of Hong Kong, Ms Ashura Lam furthered her studies and fields of research across multiple disciplines.
 She was awarded a Juris Doctor degree as well as a Master of Science in New Media by The Chinese University of Hong Kong, in addition to becoming a Master of Arts in Language Studies at Hong Kong Baptist University.